SMotlaq/SMotlaq/README.md

 # Hi! 👋🏻

+Welcome to my GitHub Home Page!

-My name is Salman.
-I'm a hardware and electronics engineer at BayanRayan.
-I'm also an electrical engineering graduated from Amirkabir University of Technology.
+I'm Salman, a hardware and electronics engineer at Bayan, and I hold a degree in electrical engineering from Amirkabir University of Technology.

-Interested in high-speed PCB design, embedded systems, and control systems.
+I specialize in high-speed PCB design, embedded systems, control systems and electronics.
+Here you'll find my work, projects, and open-source contributions.

-You can contact me through email: pilot.motlaq@gmail.com
+Feel free to contact me at pilot.motlaq@gmail.com for questions, collaborations, or exciting opportunities.
+Let's connect, create, and innovate together!

 ## General Stats